hc20k/LLMChat/README.md

 pip install -r requirements.txt
 ```

+Install `ffmpeg` if you want to use voice chat.

 If you're using BLIP support (`Bot.blip_enabled` is `true`), then you'll have to install PyTorch as well.
 [Directions here.](https://pytorch.org/get-started/locally/)

 Rename the `config.example.ini` file to `config.ini` and replace the fields that say `REPLACE ME`